cybercongress/cyber/main.md

 In the relevance for a common [go-cyber](https://github.ccom/cybercongress/go-cyber) implementation, the Merkle tree is computed every round and its root hash committed to ABCI.

-## Speed)\label(speed)
+## Speed and Time relativity

+The attentive reader will notice that economics is pegged to circles.
+Circle is a time span defined by a consensus for rank computation.
+At the start 1 circle is 5 blocks.
+Given that 1 block in Tendermint is about 5 seconds, that means that relative max investment period is around ~1000 years.
+Pegging cybernomics to circles is our intentional design choice.
+It incentivize the whole community to speed up the network, and not slow down it.
+The faster the network become - the more tokens everybody can get in 1 second.
+So let us imaging that we would be able to advance the network to 0.5 second block which is nearly the theoretical limits by speed of light the max investment time will be around ~100 years which is expected life time of the human.

+CYB minting

+Computation and storage, in case of a basic [relevance-machine](relevance machine) can be easily predicted based on bandwidth.
+But bandwidth requires a limiting mechanism.

 We require instant confirmation time to provide users with the feeling of a conventional web-application.
 This is a powerful architectural requirement that shapes the economical topology and the scalability of the [cyber](cyber) protocol.
 The proposed blockchain design is based on the [(Tendermint]https://ipfs.io/ipfs/QmaMtD7xDgghqgjN62zWZ5TBGFiEjGQtuZBjJ9sMh816KJ) consensus algorithm with 146 validators and has a quick, 5 second tx finality time.
 The average confirmation time is closer to 1 second and could make complex blockchain interactions almost invisible to agents.

 We denote one particular [go-cyber](https://github.com/cybercongress/go-cyber) property in the context of speed - rank computation.
 Being a part of the consensus, it occurs in parallel to transaction validation within the rounds.
 A round is a consensus variable defined by the stakeholders.
-At the inception, one round is set to 20 blocks.
-Practically, this indicates that every 100 seconds the network must agree on the current root hash of the [knowledge-graph](knowledge graph).
-This means that every [cyberlinks](cyberlink) submitted becomes a part of the [knowledge-graph](knowledge graph) almost instantly and acquires a rank within an average period of 50 seconds.
+At the inception, one round is set to 5 blocks.
+Practically, this indicates that every 25 seconds the network must agree on the current root hash of the [knowledge-graph](knowledge graph).
+This means that every [cyberlinks](cyberlink) submitted becomes a part of the [knowledge-graph](knowledge graph) in a matter of minute.
 In the early days of [https://google.com](Google) rank was recomputed roughly every week.
 We believe that masters of the Great Web will be pleased to observe that ranking changes in real-time, but, have decided to launch the network with an assumption that this window is enough.
 It is expected that with the development of the [cyber](cyber) protocol the velocity of each round will decrease.
 This is due to competition between heroes.
 We are aware of certain mechanisms to make this function order of magnitudes faster:
 - optimization of the consensus parameters
 - better parallelization of rank computation
 - [better clock](https://ipfs.io/ipfs/QmbsKzizZVVVzPbZvg1qSsNMkwmA3MFufgXb3MFqbSnmPs) ahead of consensus

 ## Internet Knowledge Protocol